 Are you tired of the annual cycle of setting ambitious New Year resolutions only to give up on them within a few weeks?
 It's time to take a different approach.

 A new year, a new us.
 Right?
-It’s the time of year again where we’re pressured to clean up our diet, choose ‘better’ alternatives, lose those few pounds of chocolate weight we’ve accumulated and cut out the booze.
-A month of focus and fasting.
+It’s the time of year again when we’re often pressured to clean up our diet, choose ‘better’ alternatives, lose those few pounds of chocolate weight we’ve accumulated and cut out the booze—a month of focus and fasting.
 No wonder January seems so bleak.
 But we’re going to spin this kicker of a month on its head.
-Using it as an opportunity to take stock of what we’re putting into our bodies and how it can affect both our physical and mental health.
-Backed by the knowledge of NHS GP and Media Doctor, Dr Punam Krishan.
+Using it as an opportunity to take stock of what we’re putting into our bodies and how it can affect our physical and mental health.
+The knowledge of Dr Punam Krishan, NHS GP, Media Doctor and wellbeing expert, supports these tips.

 Why all or nothing isn’t where it’s at

-‘We’re so caught up, especially in the era of social media, in the goals and outcomes of others’, Dr Krishan notes.
-And it’s in these public arenas where concepts like month-long challenges or gun-ho diets seem like a good idea.
-And for some they are - the start of a new year can be a catalyst for a big lifestyle change.
-However, it’s not the same for everyone, Dr Krishan highlights how only 8% of people persevere with their new year's resolutions - and we know what 92% we fit into.
+“We’re so caught up, especially in the era of social media, in the goals and outcomes of others”, Dr Krishan notes.
+And it’s in these public arenas where concepts like month-long challenges or gung-ho diets seem like a good idea.
+And for some, they are - the start of a new year can catalyse a significant lifestyle change.
+However, it’s not the same for everyone; Dr Krishan highlights how only 8% of people persevere with their New Year's resolutions — and we know we fit into the 92%.

 - Whether they make you feel energetic or sluggish

-- Your mental state after eating/drinking (or the day afterward)
+- Your mental state after eating/drinking (or the day afterwards)